-Minifying and combining these scripts may improve your site performance slightly, but it’s better to prevent these scripts and styles from loading in the first place.
+Minifying and combining these scripts may slightly improve your site performance, but preventing these scripts and styles from loading in the first place is better.

 We recommend using the free Asset Cleanup plugin for this task.
 It will scan all the assets that are loaded on a page.
-You can then select the CSS and JS files that aren’t necessary on this particular page, reducing bloat.
+You can then select the CSS and JS files that aren’t necessary on this page — thereby reducing bloat.

-Asset Cleanup works best in combination with caching, as the optimized page doesn’t have to be generated repeatedly by the web server.
+Asset Cleanup works best in combination with caching, as the web server doesn’t have to generate the optimized page repeatedly.

 9. Speed Up Your Slow WordPress Admin Dashboard